usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 ---
-title: Creating a Basic OSCAL Catalog
+title: Creating a Basic Control Catalog
-description: A tutorial on creating a basic OSCAL catalog.
+description: A tutorial on creating a basic OSCAL control catalog.
 weight: 5
 suppresstopiclist: true
 ---

+This tutorial covers creating a basic OSCAL control catalog.
+Before reading this tutorial you should:

+- Have some familiarity with the [XML](https://www.w3.org/standards/xml/core), [JSON](https://www.json.org/), or [YAML](https://yaml.org/spec/) formats.
+- Read the OSCAL catalog layer [overview](/documentation/schema/catalog-layer/).

 ## What is an OSCAL Catalog?